Skip to main content

 )

 Where this pattern becomes indispensable is when you start reusing and composing several meta-questions together.
-For example, you could map each of basketItems() to retrieve their name or price:
+For example, you could map each of the basketItems() to retrieve their name or price:

 import { actorCalled } from '@serenity-js/core'